conorbros/go-rainbow-collage/README.md

 <img src="images/GOPHER_ROCKS.png" width="200">

 `go-rainbow-collage` lets you create colour sorted collages from an array of images.
+This was originally part of a personal project that I decided to make open source in case anyone finds it useful.

 ## Installation